lakefox/lfx/README.md

 To set a custom favicon replace the `favicon.webp` file in the static folder and rebuild the application.

-All of the server files are embeded into the application so you can directly copy the binary to the server you plan on running on.
+All of the server files are embedded into the application so you can directly copy the binary to the server you plan on running on.

 ## Running LFX